Mumbai-Pune-Mumbai 2: Synopsis

-The film starts where the first part ended.
-Gautam (Swapnil Joshi) and Gauri (Mukta Barve), the polar opposites from Pune and Mumbai, are the most unusual of couples.
-One is ice, the other is fire.
-One is calm in the most distressing situations while the other has a bad temper and confused mind to deal with.
-One is a Punekar and the other, a Mumbaikar.
-Considering the differences, a marriage of fire and ice seems to be the most unlikely thing but Gautam and Gauri start treading the path.
+The film begins where the first part ended.
+Gautam and Gauri, the polar opposites from Pune and Mumbai, are the most unusual of couples - Gautam is ice, while Gauri is fire; Gautam is calm in the most distressing situations, while Gauri has a bad temper and confused mind to deal with; Gautam is a Punekar, while Gauri is a Mumbaikar.
+Considering all the differences, this marriage of fire and ice seems to be the most unlikely thing, but Gautam and Gauri begin treading the path.
 On the way, they learn more about each other and each other's families.
 While marriage preparations are in full swing for Gautam and Gauri, there is a lingering doubt in Gauri's mind though.
-Gauri is still not sure whether she wants to go further with the relationship due to the misunderstandings between them.
-This adds to the arrival of Gauri's ex-boyfriend, Arnav (Angad Mhaskar), whereas Gautam has made his mind that he is ready for big day.
-Will this marriage happen?
+Gauri is still uncertain whether she wishes to go further with the relationship due to the misunderstandings between them.
+This adds to the arrival of Gauri's ex-boyfriend, Arnav, whereas Gautam has made his mind that he is ready for big day.
+Will this marriage succeed?